BitcoinDesign/Guide/guide/private-key-management/schemes.md

 Editor's notes

-An overview of what different private key management schemes there are, and how to choose one depending on use-case.
+An overview of what different private key management schemes there are, and how to choose one depending on use case.

 -->